StudioDeTelevision/admiraljs/README.md

 as soon as you will have give a valid abstract schema name in a "mymultischema" document,
 refresh the edit page and you'll be able to use your abstract schema for that document.

+##### Two different approach: EMBEDDED SCHEMA

+- just add the option: "editor":true to a schema definition, and a new field will appear in the edition page : SCHEMA - with its [edit] button.
+This will give you the ability to add any kind of fields in the current document.

 # Hooks and Customisation